--Cory Dack
+-Cory Maria Dack

 Year after year, community after community, we see very similar stories come out of our trips and adventures.
 Among our participants and across our teams of highly trained Outdoor Leaders, we consistently hear about the impactful relationships that staff and participants build with each other.
 In our 2022 Youth Program Impact Report, 98% of participants reported experiencing authentic, positive connections with the Wilderness Inquiry Outdoor Leaders they worked with.
 Our Outdoor Leaders, the people leading our trips through Canoemobile or to natural places across the country and around the world, really represent where the rubber hits the road for our mission in action.
 These incredible leaders bring our adventures to life for the thousands of participants who paddle, camp, learn, and explore with us each year.

 Across her years with Wilderness Inquiry, Cory has served over 35,000 participants in locations all over the United States and internationally.
 With Canoemobile tours from the East Coast to the West Coast, and everywhere in between, she has experienced rivers and waterways across the country.
 Cory holds a deep connection to water and the nature around it.
-“I think it is so incredibly sacred to help someone get in a canoe for the first time.
-To help someone engage with water in that way for the first time,” she said.
+“I think it is so incredibly sacred to help someone get in a canoe for the first time; to help someone engage with water in that way for the first time,” she said.

 When Cory sterns a canoe, she encourages a minute of silence.
 Everyone puts their paddles in the boat for a minute, and she encourages the participants to close their eyes and use their other senses, asking them what they hear, smell, and feel.
 She invites them to touch the water and to view water as something different than what they had always been taught.
-“Canoemobile takes youth and brings them to this thing that has been a source of fear for some of them their whole lives, and we invite them to create a different relationship with the water…You see how their hearts have started to heal because they’ve started to heal their relationship with water,” she said.
+“Canoemobile takes youth and brings them to water, a thing that has been a source of fear for some of them their whole lives, and we invite them to create a different relationship with the water…You see how their hearts have started to heal because they’ve started to heal their relationship with water,” she said.

 Cory also had a hand in shaping the larger Canoemobile program.
 She has helped develop educational resources and information to share the impact of the program with new audiences and prospective Outdoor Leaders.
 These resources are still in use today and are essential in our Canoemobile trainings.
 Her role in Canoemobile and with Wilderness Inquiry has always come from a place of love for the outdoors and environmental education.